huangl223/li/README.md

 Timing and Energy Constraints in an Autonomous Vehicle System."
 In International Conference on Software Quality, Reliability and Security (QRS), pp. 525-532, IEEE, Prague, Czech
 Republic, July 2017.

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/huangl223/huangli/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.